Generation of minimum energy entangled states: The zero-temperature thermalization approach

 \subsubsection{$H_I$ from the \nonloc{} unitary operator}

-Applying the unitary operator $U_S$ of Eq.~\eqref{eq:UnitaryOperatorGlobal} in Eq.~\eqref{eq:InteractionHamiltonian}, one can obtain the explicit form of $H_I$ (see Appendix~\ref{sec:APPExplicitFormHI}).
-Here, we report the results by only focusing on the $N_A \times N_A$ terms that are non trivial, i.e., all the terms of the kind $\dyad{A_i B_i}{A_j B_j}$.
+Applying the unitary operator $U_S$ of Eq.~\eqref{eq:UnitaryOperatorGlobal} in Eq.~\eqref{eq:InteractionHamiltonian}, one can obtain the explicit form of $H_I$.
+This is done in Appendix~\ref{sec:APPExplicitFormHI} for a general target state $\ket{\psi}$.
+Here, we report the results in the case of a target state of the form of Eq.~\eqref{eq:TargetStates} by only focusing on the $N_A \times N_A$ terms that are non trivial, i.e., all the terms of the kind $\dyad{A_i B_i}{A_j B_j}$.
 The remaining part of the matrix is just filled with zeroes.
 Denoting $X_0 = \ev{H_I}{E_0}/\lambda_0$, where